 As perfect ethical decisions are seldom possible, it is important to evaluate and reflect.
-Social work professionals can learn from past decisions and try to make them better in the future, particularly when they lead to policy making.
-To do this:
+Counselors can learn from past decisions and try to make them better in the future, particularly when they lead to policy making.
+To do this [27]:

 - Review the ramifications of the decision. - Review the process of making the decision.
-For example, ask yourself if you would do it in the same way the next time and if the appropriate people were involved. - Ask whether the decision should become policy or if more cases and data are needed before that step should occur. - Learn from successes and errors. - Be prepared to review the decision at a later time if the facts or issues change.
+For example, ask yourself if you would do it in the same way the next time and if the appropriate people were involved.

-It is important to remember that Kenyon's and Congress's ethical decision-making frameworks are based on a rational model for ethical decision making.
-One of the criticisms of rational decision-making models is that they do not take into account diversity issues [27].
+- Ask whether the decision should become policy or if more cases and data are needed before that step should occur. - Learn from successes and errors. - Be prepared to review the decision at a later time if the facts or issues change. - It is important to remember that Kenyon's ethical decision-making framework is based on a rational model for ethical decision making.
+One of the criticisms of rational decision-making models is that they do not take into account diversity issues.